zsongit/easyaiot/README.md

 </table>

 <p style="font-size: 14px; line-height: 1.8; color: #2c3e50; font-weight: 500; margin: 20px 0; padding: 15px; background-color: #e8f4f8; border-left: 4px solid #3498db; border-radius: 4px;">
 <strong>Special Thanks</strong>: The work of the above contributors has laid a solid foundation for EasyAIoT's cross-platform deployment capabilities.
 Their professionalism and selfless dedication are worthy of our learning and respect.
-Once again, we express our most sincere gratitude to these outstanding contributors!
-[Salute]
+Once again, we express our most sincere gratitude to these outstanding contributors! 🙏
 </p>

 ## 🙏 Acknowledgements